minter/rod_the_bot/README.md

 You can install and run raw source code on your server, or use the Docker image.

-By default, the scheduler will run at 10am in your time zone every day.
+The scheduler will run at 10am in your time zone every day.
 If there is no game that day, it will silently exit.
-If there is a game, it will enqueue the game feed job to run every minute until the game is marked as a final.
-Once the game is final, it will enqueue the post-game job to run once.
+If there is a game, it will enqueue the game feed job to start checking the feed approximately 15 minutes before the game start time, and will run every minute until the game is marked as a final.
+Once the game is final, it will enqueue the post-game jobs to run once and quit until tomorrow.

 ### Raw source code